-Tahoe Rim Trail to Meiss Lake is a 7.8 mile out and back trail located near Markleeville, CA that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, camping, and cross country skiing and is accessible year-round.
+Tahoe Rim Trail to Meiss Lake is a 7.8 mile lightly trafficked out and back trail located near Markleeville, CA that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 cross country skiing